project44231/RummyScore/README.md

 3. **Score Keeping**:
    - For each round, select a score option or enter a custom score for each player
+   - Custom scores can be entered by selecting "Custom" and typing the value
    - Tap the "+" button to add a new round

 4. **Export Game**:
-   - Tap the export button in the top-right corner to save the game results as a CSV file
+   - Tap the export button to save the game results as a CSV file
+   - The file will be named with the current date and time in EST format

 5. **End Game**:
-   - Tap the power button in the top-right corner to end the current game
+   - Start a new game to end the current one

 ## Technical Details

 - Built with SwiftUI
 - Targets iOS 14.0 and above
 - Uses `UserDefaults` for persisting game state
-- Implements custom UI components like `CustomTextField` for better user experience
+- Implements custom UI components for better user experience
+- Utilizes a consistent color scheme throughout the app

 ## Installation